The import process of an Icelandic horse (and costs).

 Be welcome here, we´re the place to help you find and get your dream horse 🙂

 You can contact me through email arnhei@simnet.is or Facebook ( Arnþrúður Heimisdóttir or our farm page Langhus farm).
-A lot of horses get sold within days, if they have super temperament, so we usually have a bunch of horses for sale that are not on this webpage.
+A lot of horses get sold within days, if they have super temperament, so we usually have some horses for sale that are not on this webpage.
 It is great if you write to us what kind of a horse you are looking for, I’ll tell you what is available (or search for that horse on other farms), and somewhere down the line it’s helpful and necessary to hear about your background in horses, the setup of the future home of the horse, and of course I’ll be sending pictures and videos and descriptions, and we can have a lot of fun discussing the horses.

 We might have the right horse for you on our farm.
 Also, I often get people on visit here for a couple of days, and take them around to many farms in the area to find the right horse.
-It’s free for the horsebuyer : ) And this way you might look at ca. 15-20 horses that are all more or less prospects for what you are looking for.
+It’s free for the horsebuyer 🙂 And this way you might look at ca. 15-20 horses that are all more or less prospects for what you are looking for.

 The import process is actually very simple for the buyer, that wants to buy a horse from us.